Iran may face new U.N. sanctions

 "We make a last call to the Islamic Republic of Iran to respond to our offer of negotiation," Araud said.
 "If Iran doesn't do it on the short term, France will propose a new resolution of sanctions."

-The United States reiterated its position that Tehran might have to face new sanctions but did not touch on the question of when work on a fourth sanctions resolution should begin.

-"Should Iran continue to fail to meet its obligations, the international community will have to consider further actions," U.S. Ambassador Susan Rice told the council.

-U.N. diplomats have said that senior officials from the United States, Britain, France, Germany, Russia and China might meet as early as next week to discuss Tehran, which the West suspects is pursuing nuclear weapons.
+U.N. diplomats have said that senior officials from the United States, Britain, France, Germany, Russia and China -- the six powers spearheading efforts to persuade Iran to halt enrichment -- might meet as early as next week to discuss Tehran, which the West suspects is pursuing nuclear weapons.

-Iran rejects the allegations and says its atomic ambitions are limited to the peaceful generation of electricity.
+Iran rejects the allegations, along with U.N. demands that it suspend a program it says is intended solely for the peaceful generation of electricity.
 But Western officials say recent revelations about a previously hidden uranium enrichment plant in Iran have made Tehran's denials less credible.
 Continued...